nammn/k8s-demo-controller/README.md

 and relays them out to another service outside the cluster.
 Main goal is to expose the audit history of a cluster for analysis by another service.

+## What is missing?
+*  Kobra configuration to set which backend to actually plug with to
+*  Concrete Backend integration
+*  Only on can run at a time
+*  The controller only handles `Events`
 ## Building
 You need `dep`.
 Get and install it here: [https://github.com/golang/dep](https://github.com/golang/dep).
 Then run,
 ```